Listen to a three-part Maine Public Radio

 , a setting in 16 parts of a portion of Evangeline Part II

-, second prize winner at the 2007 Ithaca College Choral Competition FestivalThe First Three Years of The Longfellow Chorus International Composers Competition, 2008-2010: A complete list of MP3 Files of the Thirty-Three Winning Submissions:
+, second prize winner at the 2007 Ithaca College Choral Competition FestivalThe First Three Years of The Longfellow Chorus International Composers Competition, 2008-2010: A complete list of MP3 Files of the Twenty-Nine Winning Submissions:

 Excerpts from the winning submissions to the 2009-2010 Longfellow Chorus International Composers Competition: